maxmheinze/macrometrics/exam_sample_questions.md

 #### You want to prepare for an exam on Bayesian econometrics and take a preparatory test five times in a row.
 Explain why your later results may not be a good predictor for your performance in general.

+In Bayesian econometrics, we use the principle of updating our beliefs.
+Thus, we can use a preparatory test to update our prior beliefs about the outcome of the exam.
+However, if we complete the same preparatory test five times, we are not able to increase our certainty about the outcome of the exam as we already added the new information after completing the test the first time. \Lucas

 ---

 #### You want to assess (and incentivize) the knowledge, performance, and progress of students in your class.
 What are potential benefits of using three different criteria for grading?